noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

 ### Gateways

+- horizontally scaled, redundant, and highly available VPC component

 #### internet gateway (IGW)

-- a horizontally scaled, redundant, and highly available VPC component that allows communication between resources in a VPC and the internet.
+- allows communication between resources in a VPC and the internet.
-- does not impose availability risks or bandwidth constraints on network traffic
 - features
   - Provide a target in route tables to connect to the internet
   - Perform network address translation (NAT) for resources that have been assigned public IPv4 addresses
 - setup
+  - each VPC can have a single internet gateway that works across ALL availability zones
+    - sits on the edge of your Amazon VPC, the AWS Public Zone, and the internet to manage the traffic between your Amazon VPC, the AWS Public Zone, and the internet
+    - makes a subnet public by performing a type of Network Address Translation (NAT) called static NAT
   - a subnet's route table must contain a route that directs Internet-bound traffic to the Internet gateway
     - can scope the route to all destinations not explicitly known to the route table (0.0.0.0/0 for IPv4)
     - can scope the route to a narrower range of IP addresses; e.g. only specific public IPv4 addresses instead 0.0.0.0/0
     - can scope the route to specific IPs of other aws resources outside your VPC

-#### virtual private gateway

-- create a VPC connection to a private network (e.g your office corporate network) enabling access to vpc resources
+#### Customer Gateway (CG)

+- physical/software appliance you own/manage in your onpremise network

+#### VPN Gateway (VPNG)

+- gateway on the AWS side of a site-to-site VPN connection

+#### Direct Connect Gateway (DCG)

+- establishes connections that spans VPCs across multiple regions

-#### nat gateways
+#### nat gateways (NG)

 - for private subnet resources to initiate contact with services outside a VPC (but not the other way around)
 - public nat gateway: can reach out to the internet, but cant be reached from the internet